 The $1.5 trillion global wellness market shows no signs of slowing down, with McKinsey & Company predicting annual growth of 5-10%.
 For many families, good nutrition and wellness start at a young age with healthy foods, vitamins and supplements.
 The list of brands that offer nutritious and health-conscious products is growing to include meal kits, subscription vitamin plans and botanical-based bath and wellness products.
-As the market gains in popularity, advertisers are looking for ways to differentiate with digital strategies like paid social, ecommerce and online promotions providing increased engagement, sales and loyalty.
+As the market gains in popularity, advertisers are looking for ways to scale customer and subscriber bases, using digital wellbeing advertising strategies, like paid social, ecommerce and online promotions, to increase engagement, customer acquisition and loyalty.

 Yumble “delivers prepared, balanced and delicious kids meals” tailored to “specific tastes and nutritional needs,” including allergies.
 According to the brand, “the meals are intended for children ages twelve months to twelve years.”
 Yumble deployed a paid social campaign on Instagram that includes a video of an enthusiastic kiddo opening his Yumble box.
 Video is a popular way for brands to tell stories and drive interest.
 Yumble also has quizzes on its paid social spots, where consumers can share their kids’ eating habits and gain insights into which Yumble meals might work best.

 Little Spoon, a DTC brand that delivers “fresh organic baby food, kid’s meals, vitamins and natural remedies,” also uses paid social media content on Instagram.
 The Little Spoon ads link directly to the brand’s ecommerce platform where consumers can make purchases.
 Although social media advertising is often associated with top-of-the-funnel growth, consumers are increasingly interested in making purchases as the result of social campaigns (or even directly within social channels).